miltonsiqueira/bibliapp/README.md

 # Bibliapp

-Web application that consumes the api `https://bibliapp.herokuapp.com/explorer/`
+Web application that consumes the api `https://bibliapp.herokuapp.com/explorer/` using AngularJS.

 ## Dependencies